chriswhong/fitbit-weight-api/README.md

 ###Endpoints:

 `/authorize` - starts the OAUTH process.
 You will need to authorize the app.

-`/weight` - responds with the fitbit weight data in JSON format
+`/weight` - responds with the fitbit weight data in JSON format.

 ###Environment Variables: